acsexton/acsexton.github.io/_posts/blog/2018-06-29-gotslopes.md

 tags : ['blog'] # 'blog','links's # In quotes, separate by commas
 slug: gotslopes # This becomes the URL
 author: "acsexton" # Obvs
-categories: posts # I think similar to tags, shows up in RSS but nowhere else?
+category: blog # I think similar to tags, shows up in RSS but nowhere else?
 ---

 It’s 2010.
 Friends and I are at a gas station.
 I volunteer to get snacks.
 I have no cash and $6 on my card.